Man gets prison for attacking Capitol officer who later died

 Khater’s friend and co-defendant, George Tanios, pleaded guilty to misdemeanor charges of disorderly and disruptive conduct and spent nearly six months in jail before an appeals court ordered his release.
 Hogan sentenced Tanios, 41, of Morgantown, West Virginia, on Friday to the jail time he already served.

 Dozens of police officers filled the courtroom gallery, with many others watching the proceedings on a television in an overflow courtroom.
+Capitol Police Chief Tom Manger said in a statement that they will “never forget Officer Sicknick’s bravery, nor his dedication to our country.”

+“Officer Brian Sicknick died an American hero and he will forever be remembered as one,” Manger said.

 Although Tanios and Khater weren’t charged in Sicknick’s death, the officer’s relatives believe they bear responsibility.
 Sicknick’s mother, two brothers, a sister-in-law and his longtime girlfriend addressed the judge in court before he imposed the sentences.